-Dating to pre-Revolutionary days, the first picket fences developed as sturdy, simple, and utilitarian boundaries to keep chickens in or out of gardens.
-Usually made of local wood, in some areas picket fences were required to mark property borders.
+Dating to pre-Revolutionary days, the first wooden fences developed as sturdy, simple, and utilitarian boundaries to keep chickens in or out of gardens.
+Usually made of local wood, in some areas they were required to mark property borders.
 A century later, during the Victorian era the style became more decorative to match the architecture.
 By the late 1800s, mass production techniques made pickets more affordable and people all over the country were able to order them from catalogs.

-Above: A sophisticated version of the white picket fence, designed by SF-based architect Ken Linsteadt.
+Above: A sophisticated version, designed by SF-based architect Ken Linsteadt.
 To match the house’s trim color, the fence is painted Navajo White by Benjamin Moore.
 For more picket-worthy whites, see 10 Easy Pieces: Architects’ White Exterior Paint Picks.